Mental health emergency - if you're in crisis or despair

-- show you care by asking saying something like: 'I’m worried about you and I want to help' or 'Whatever is bothering you we will get through this together'
+Show you care by asking saying something like: "I’m worried about you and I want to help" .

-- discuss suicide – asking about it won’t put the idea in people’s heads.
-You could ask then: ‘Do you feel like harming yourself?’ or ‘Do you feel like ending your life?’
+Asking about suicide won’t put the idea in people’s heads.
+You could ask: "Do you feel like harming yourself?" or "Do you feel like ending your life?"

 Recognising potential warning signs